saipriya121/Business-Analytics-with-Qlik/README.md

-# Data Driven Innovations in Supply Chain Management using Qlik Insights
+# Data-Driven Innovations in Supply Chain Management with Qlik

 ## Dataset Links